 Borrowing costs are capitalized if they are directly attributable to the acquisition, construction or production of a qualifying asset.
-Capitalization of borrowing costs commences when the activities to prepare the asset are in progress and expenditures and borrowing costs are being incurred.
+Capitalization of borrowing costs commences when the activities necessary to prepare the asset for its intended use or sale are in progress and expenditures and borrowing costs are being incurred.
 Borrowing costs are capitalized until the assets are ready for their intended use.
 Borrowing costs include interest charges and other costs incurred in connection with the borrowing of funds.
 In determining the amount of borrowing costs eligible for capitalization during a period, any investment income earned on borrowed funds is deducted from the borrowing costs incurred.
 Borrowing costs other than those which meet the criteria for capitalization are expensed as incurred.

-Income Taxes
+Income taxes

 The provision for corporate tax is calculated in accordance with local tax jurisdictions of respective countries.
 For Czech entities corporate tax is calculated in accordance with Czech tax regulations and is based on the income or loss reported under Czech accounting regulations, adjusted for appropriate permanent and temporary differences from Czech taxable income.
 In the Czech Republic, income taxes are calculated on an individual company basis as the tax laws do not permit consolidated tax returns.
-Current income taxes are provided at a rate of 19% for the years ended 31 December 2021 and 2020, respectively, after adjustments for certain items which are not deductible for taxation purposes.
-The Czech corporate income tax rate for 2022 will be 19%.
+Current income taxes are provided at a rate of 19% as at 31 December 2022 and 2021, respectively, after adjustments for certain items which are not deductible for taxation purposes.
+According to Czech legislation, corporate income tax rate for 2023 will be 19%.

 Certain items of income and expense are recognized in different periods for tax and financial accounting purposes.
 Deferred taxes are calculated using the balance sheet liability method.
 Deferred income taxes are provided on temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-Deferred tax assets and liabilities are measured using the tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled based on tax rates enacted or substantially enacted at the balance sheet date.
+Deferred tax assets and liabilities are measured using the tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled based on tax rates (and tax legislation) enacted or substantially enacted at the balance sheet date.